Wisdom teeth emerge between the ages of 17 to 21. They erupt at the very back of the mouth and complete our standard set of 32 teeth.

 Pros And Cons Of Wisdom Teeth Removal

 The wisdom teeth removal procedure lowers these potential risks and can help you feel more comfortable in the long run.
-It can also help to prevent possible gum problems as you age.
+It can also help to prevent gum problems as you age.

 Impacted teeth can be painful.
 They often stop sprouting halfway and can cause severe gum pain.
 They can also make it hard to chew, talk, and smile.
 The pain can cause headaches and a stiffening feeling inside the jaw.